David Hunter (actor): Superstar

-Hunter took part in the UK TV series Superstar in an attempt to win the role of Jesus Christ in a new arena production of Jesus Christ Superstar.
+Hunter took part in the UK TV series Superstar in an attempt to win the role of rock opera Jesus Christ in a new arena production of Jesus Christ Superstar.
 He was chosen as one of the eleven finalists on the show in which began in July 2012.
 He made it to the semi-finals where he was eliminated on 24 July 2012.